theZivkovic/MirrorsRendering/README.md

-# Mirrors rendering
+# Mirror rendering

-This is a small ThreeJS project that contains the code for my article about projective texture mapping that you can find here: [thezivkovic.com/articles/mirrors-rendering](http://www.thezivkovic.com/articles/mirrors-rendering).
+This is a small ThreeJS project that contains the code for my article about projective texture mapping that you can find here: [thezivkovic.com/articles/mirror-rendering](http://www.thezivkovic.com/articles/mirror-rendering).

 ### What you can do with it?